lwmqn/qnode/README.md

 Publish a checkout message to inform the Server that this qnode is going to sleep.
 The Server will returns a status code of 200 to acknowledge this checkout message.
 A `'logout'` event will be fired when it checks out successfully.

 * After received a successful acknowledgement, qnode can then close its connection from the Server, power down, or even power off.
-* If qnode checks out with the `duration` given, for example 600 seconds, the Server knows this qnode is going to sleep and expects that this qnode will wake up and check in at 600 seconds later.
+* If qnode checks out with a given `duration` , for example 600 seconds, the Server knows this qnode is going to sleep and expects that this qnode will wake up and check in at 600 seconds later.
 If qnode does not then check in (within 2 seconds at that moment) or reconnect to the Server, the Server will take it as an offline Client.
 * If qnode checks out without the `duration`, the Server knows this qnode is going to sleep but has no idea about when it will wake up and check in again.
 The Server will always take it as a sleeping Client.
 (This is okay, since each time when the Server likes to send something to a sleeping Client, it will do a quick test to see if the Client is up.)
 * **NOTE**: After a success of checkout, qnode will not only stop reporting but also clear all the report settings.
 The Server should re-issue the observeReq(), when the Client goes online again, if needed.